prabusw/beancount-importer-zeodha/README.md

 * For eg. sbi3722.csv is a valid name, for the config.py given here.
 This csv file must be placed in Downloads folder.
 * The script sbi.py needs to be placed in the folder importers\sbi.

+Note: The main difference in SBI and ICICI Bank importer code is in the representation of unused value.
+In ICICI it is given as Zero i.e "0", in SBI it is empty.

 Importer for Zerodha